jlplenio/imgur-direct-links/README.md

-# Get direct links from imgur.com url
+# Get direct links from imgur.com gallery / album

-Grabs direct links from imgur, hosted on heroku:
+Grabs direct links from an imgur gallery / album url, hosted on heroku.
+The Heroku webapp may be sleeping, please wait a few seconds:
 https://imgur-direct-links.herokuapp.com/

-The Heroku webapp may be sleeping, please wait a few seconds.
+Adding IMG-tags and shuffling links is possible.

 ## Development
 ### Utilizing